mithunshanbhag/mithunshanbhag.github.io/_posts/2020-05-20-msbuild2020-announcements.md

 [Github CodeSpaces](https://github.com/features/codespaces/) (which uses VS CodeSpaces underneath the covers) allows you to spin up a dev environment on the fly directly from a github project.

-Read the full details [here](https://devblogs.microsoft.com/visualstudio/introducing-visual-studio-codespaces/) and [here](https://devblogs.microsoft.com/visualstudio/expanding-visual-studio-2019-support-for-visual-studio-codespaces/).
+_Read the full details [here](https://devblogs.microsoft.com/visualstudio/introducing-visual-studio-codespaces/) and [here](https://devblogs.microsoft.com/visualstudio/expanding-visual-studio-2019-support-for-visual-studio-codespaces/)_.

 _____